Posted by Bonnie

 - Once your desired temperature is reached, immerse the stick blender into the oils.
 Tap the side of the container lightly with the blender to remove excess trapped air – Start blending on a low setting.
 Gently pour the lye / water solution into the oils.
 Aim to pour directly onto the shaft of the stick blender to avoid splashes.

-- At a thin trace I add my titanium dioxide (dispersed in oil), sodium lactate and goat milk powder.
+- At a thin trace I add my titanium dioxide (dispersed in oil), sodium lactate and goat’s milk powder.
 Some people like to add the sodium lactate to their lye / water before blending, I don’t find it makes a difference.
 Sodium lactate is a type of salt that aids in easier release of the soap from the mold and helps structure a harder bar.
 You can skip it if you don’t have any.
 Titanium dioxide gives your soap batter a whiter color when it dries.
-Titanium dioxide comes in both water and oil dispersable – Make sure you know which one you have and mix appropriately.
 If you prefer not to use colorant, leave it out… Your soap will remain it’s natural creamy color.

-- Continue stick blending until your mixture reaches a medium trace.
+- Continue stick blending until your mixture reaches a medium / thick trace.
 You want the soap batter to be able to support the weight of the charcoal without absorbing it into the mixture.

 - Using a spatula, spread 1/3 of your soap batter into the bottom of your mold.
 Dust a thin layer of charcoal over the batter.
 Don’t use too much or the bottom soap layer will not adhere to the next layer.
 Layer it one more time and top the mold off with the remaining 1/3 of batter.